CoderJoe82/unrpg/README.md

 -Added race buttons for all races currently in the game, set up to automatically adjust perfectly even vertically if I add another later.
 -Added a pygame line as a divider to the right side of the buttons for separating the buttons from the race descriptions once you click the race buttons one by one.

+V-0.0.21
+---
+-HUGE refactoring of my character_creation_screen.py file.
+Split it into individual objects.
+-Added a WelcomePhase and RaceSelectionPhase file and severely condensed the CharacterCreationScreen object.

 V-0.0.20
 ---
 -I've moved on from character creation data for the moment, with plans to go back later and add other things